WatWowMap/Pogo-Data-Generator/README.md

         defense: 'stats',
         stamina: 'stats',
       },
+      makeSingular: {
+        // Makes the returned value singular, useful for referenced values that are returned as single item arrays
+        itemRequirement: true,
+      },
       genderString: true, // Returns "Male"/"Female" instead of 1/2
       snake_case: true, // Converts any and all camelCase (including custom) keys to snake case
       unsetDefaultForm: false, // If unset form is currently in use, this will become the default form